Killing of Tulsiram Prajapati

-Tulsiram Prajapati was a man, who was killed while in custody at 5 am on 26 December 2005.
+Harshit Prajapati was a man, who was killed while in custody at 5 am on 26 December 2005.
 The case is widely believed to have been an encounter killing by the Gujarat Police.
 DIG D.G.
-Vanzara has been in jail for seven years, on charges of having organised this encounter, among others.
+Vanzara was in judicial custody from 2007 until his bail in 2015 on charges of having conducted a series of extrajudicial killings, while heading the Anti-Terrorist Squad (ATS). later discharged in the Sohrabuddin case in 2017.

+Arrests

 On 8 April 2011, the Supreme Court of India directed the Central Bureau of Investigation (CBI) to take up the investigation.

-Arrests

 The case came into prominence in 2012, when the CBI, in its chargesheet, listed Gujarat home minister and leading BJP politician Amit Shah as the "kingpin and prime accused" in the case.
 Amit Shah was arrested in October 2012.
 Earlier, an unprecedented total of 32 police officers Himanshu Singh Rajawat, Shyamsingh Charan, Ashish Pandya, Yudhvir Singh, Kartar Singh, Narayansingh Chauhan, Jethasingh Solanki, Kanjibhai Kutchi, Vinodkumar Limbachiya Kiransingh Chauhan and Karansingh Sisodiya, Vijaykumar Rathod, including six IPS officers including D. G. Vanjara and Rajkumar Pandian of Gujarat cadre and Dinesh M.N. of Rajasthan cadre, had been arrested for the series of "encounter deaths".

 According to the CBI, Prajapati was a witness to the encounter death of Sohrabuddin Sheikh in 2005, and this was why he had to be eliminated.
 The encounter killing took place in Banaskantha district.
 Vanzara, known to be close to Amit Shah and Narendra Modi, the Chief Minister of Gujarat at the time, had been transferred there as DIG Border range just 13 days earlier.
 Shah claimed that the transfer was an administrative move, not connected to the encounter.